autorope/donkeydocs/docs/parts/actuators.md

 Refer to templates/arduino_drive.py for more details.

-## Using an L298N HBridge and a Steering Servo
+## HBridge Motor Controller and Steering Servo
 In this configuration the DC motor that drives the wheels is controlled by an L298N HBridge motor controller or compatible.
 Steering the front wheels is accomplished with a Steering Servo that takes an PWM pulse.
 The motor driver is wired in one of two ways; 3 pin wiring or 2 pin wiring.

 ### 3-pin HBridge and Steering Servo